The Five Links housing estate was originally constructed

 Basildon.
 During construction of the Five Links estate a new road, Hatterill, was constructed,

-and around 1971 Laindon Link was closed off* at a point close to Albert Drive to all traffic.
+and in September 1970 Laindon Link was closed off* at a point close to Albert Drive to all traffic.
 It

-remained closed for a few years but was then re-opened from 10th April, 1978* as a bus only route, which
+remained closed for just over 7½ years but was then re-opened from 10th April, 1978* as a bus only route, which

 it remains today.